thedevdojo/wave-website/content/docs/install.md

 ## Manual Installation

-If receive an error during the automated installer or you just prefer manual install steps, continue reading.
+If you are hosting your Laravel projects locally with someting other than Hered, or if receive an error during the automated installer, you may want to manually install Wave.
+To do so, continue reading.

 Download Wave and unzip the file.
 Next, move the folder to your sites folder, and follow these steps: